winitzki/chymyst-book/chymyst-core.md

 A reaction site can take any number of reactions.
 With Scala's `:_*` syntax, an RS can also take a sequence of reactions.

-All reactions listed in the RS will be activated at once.

 Whenever we emit any molecule that is used as input to one of these reactions, it is _this_ RS (and no other) that will decide which reactions to run.
 For this reason, we say that those molecules are **bound** to this RS, or that they are **consumed** at that RS, or that they are **input molecules** at this RS.
 To build intuition, we can imagine that each molecule must travel to its reaction site in order to start a reaction.
 When a reaction requires several input molecules, the molecule will wait at the reaction site for the arrival of other molecules.

+Values of type `Reaction` are declarative descriptions of chemistry.
+When a reaction site is created, it activates the given reactions and binds their input molecules.
+Until then, these molecules cannot be emitted, and no reactions will start.

-Here is an example of an RS:
+Here is an example of an RS where reactions are written inline as the arguments to the `site()` call:

 ```scala
 val c = new M[Int]("counter")